Rutgers University: Athletics

 Under Head Coach C. Vivian Stringer, the women's basketball program is among the elite programs in the country as they remain consistently ranked in the Top 25, consistently making the NCAA Women's Championship Tournament, and sometimes winning the Big East regular season championship.
-In 2006–2007, the Scarlet Knights won their first ever Big East Conference Tournament Championship.
+In 2006–2007, the Scarlet Knights won their first-ever Big East Conference Tournament Championship.
 The program has been highly competitive since its inception, winning the 1982 AIAW National Championship, reaching the 2000 Final Four, and reaching the Final Four and national championship game in 2007.

 The Scarlet Knights maintain athletic rivalries with other collegiate institutions.
-The university has historic rivalries with Princeton University, Columbia University (formerly King's College), Lafayette College, Lehigh University and New York University originating from the early days of college football.
+The university has historic rivalries with Princeton University, Columbia University (formerly King's College), Lafayette College, Lehigh University, and New York University originating from the early days of college football.
 While they maintain this rivalry in other sports, neither of them has met in football since 1980.
 Rutgers has a basketball rivalry with Seton Hall University.
-Penn State and the University of Maryland are the two schools with which Rutgers was developing rivalries with in the Big Ten.
+Penn State and the University of Maryland are the two schools with which Rutgers was developing rivalries within the Big Ten.

 In the fall of 2007, six Rutgers New Brunswick/Piscataway NCAA Division I sports were discontinued by the university, including men's swimming and diving, men's heavyweight and lightweight crew, men's tennis, and men's and women's fencing.
 Some continued as club teams, while some were disbanded completely.
 The university claims this change was due to budget cuts, while others claim it was a politically motivated move designed to protest state funding changes.

 In November 2012, the Rutgers Scarlet Knights, along with Louisville, Connecticut, and Cincinnati left the Big East to form the American Athletic Conference.
-Syracuse and Pittsburgh have decided to enter the Atlantic Coast Conference, while West Virginia entered the Big 12 conference, taking effect as of the 2012–2013 season.
-Rutgers decided to leave the American for the Big Ten Conference, effective July 1, 2014.
+Syracuse and Pittsburgh have decided to enter the Atlantic Coast Conference, while West Virginia entered the Big 12 Conference, taking effect as of the 2012–2013 season.
+Rutgers decided to leave American for the Big Ten Conference, effective July 1, 2014.
 Rutgers surpassed Penn State as the Big Ten's easternmost school.

 On March 23, 2019, Nick Suriano and Anthony Ashnault won national titles for Rutgers Wrestling and provided Rutgers with their first 2 NCAA wrestling championships.

-In 2021, Rutgers men's basketball team was selected to participate in the NCAA tournament.
-This marked the program's first appearance in the tournament since 1991.
+In 2021, the Rutgers men's basketball team was selected to participate in the NCAA tournament.
+This marked the program's first appearance in the tournament since 1991 and ending a 30-year-long streak that made the school the longest to have been excluded among major collegiate basketball programs.

 In 2022, Rutgers men's lacrosse team was selected to participate in the NCAA Division I tournament.
-They defeated Harvard and the University of Pennsylvania to reach their first ever Final Four.
-Their season ended with a 17-10 loss to Cornell.
+They defeated Harvard and the University of Pennsylvania to reach their first-ever Final Four.
+Their season ended with a 17–10 loss to Cornell.
+In 2025, the women's rowing eight won the Island Challenge Cup at the Henley Royal Regatta.